✦ Your Friendly photographer and vintage recipe collector

 Q2: You’ve mentioned you test recipes - what exactly does that cover?

-A: When I test a vintage recipe, I always keep the original recipe completely intact.
+A: When I test a vintage recipe, I always try to keep the original recipe completely intact.

 My testing focuses on how it behaves in a modern kitchen, not on changing it.
 In the notes, I’ll share things like whether a recipe sets up the way it’s meant to, if an ingredient is no longer made or has changed over time, how the texture holds together, and whether cooking temperatures or timing need close attention.